What's Happening

 -

-The #1 song in the country on March 5, 1981 belonged to Eddie RabbitClassic Hits WBPM
+The #1 song on March 18, 1978 belonged to the Bee GeesClassic Hits WBPM

 -

-The Eagles would have the #1 song in the country on March 5, 1975Classic Hits WBPM
+Neil Young had the #1 song in the country on March 18, 1972Classic Hits WBPM

-Best of my Love would top the Billboard Singles Chart for 1 week
+Heart of Gold would spend 3 weeks on top of the Billboard Singles Chart

 -